siobhain/ccdshop/README.md

 ### About

 Memory Lane Jewellery is a fictional online jewellery store selling handmade jewellery.
-All pieces are designed and carefully crafted by master goldsmith.
+All pieces are designed and carefully crafted by master goldsmith Siobhain.
 She has created a range of jewellery that can be of sentimental & nostalgic value to whomever wears it.
-Each is designed to help create precious memories,  mark milestones & is made from highest quality precious metals for you to enjoy over a lifetime & cherish into the future as family heirlooms.
+Each is designed to help create precious memories,  mark milestones & is made from highest quality precious metals for you to enjoy over a lifetime & cherish into the future as a family heirloom.

 ### B2C